Skip to content

 Info

-- Attestation extension (KeyDescription): OS version & patch level, verified boot state, deviceLocked, bootloaderUnlocked, app package/signature digest, key purpose/alg, userAuth authorizations, rollbackResistant, security level (TEE vs StrongBox). (see AOSP schema).
+• Attestation extension (KeyDescription): OS version & patch level, verified boot state, deviceLocked, bootloaderUnlocked, app package/signature digest, key purpose/alg, userAuth authorisations, rollbackResistant, security level (TEE vs StrongBox). (see AOSP schema).

-- Auth & Presence: Require biometric/PIN per use by setting authorizations when generating the key; verification confirms the requirement. (see Android Keystore).
+• Auth & Presence: Require biometric/PIN per use by setting authorisations when generating the key; verification confirms the requirement. (see Android Keystore).

 iOS (App Attest, Emulating Key Attestation)